openebs/openebs/contribute/design/1.x/cstor/20200629-cstor-backupandrestore-v1.md

 ### Proposed Approaches

 - Backward compatibility to support any version of backup and restore.
-- Don't have backward compatibility i.e backup and restore is supported only if CVC-Operator and pool-manager are in same version till 1.12.0 version of OpenEBS.

   Example:
   |   CVC-Operator Version    | Pool-Manager Version  |